shaharoded/Lyrics-Generation-Using-LSTM/README.md

  here
  that you work it is no son of mine
 ```
 A hybrid of a broken heart and "Billie Jean".
-Still better than poetry slam.
+Still better than Poetry Slam.

 To conclude, the general idea of the task is nice, and we saw significant improvement when increased the dimentions and added structure penalties.
 In the end, the bidirectional method generated what seemed to be better texts, which we assume resulted by the global usage of the melody, instead of using each group of notes as a context for each word -> a very unique vector.